sonic-net/SONiC/doc/platform_api/CMIS_Diagnostic_Monitoring_Overview_in_SONiC.md

 **Tables Used for Flag Analysis:**

 - `TRANSCEIVER_DOM_FLAG`: This table stores flags indicating the status of various DOM parameters.
 - `TRANSCEIVER_DOM_FLAG_CHANGE_COUNT`: This table keeps a count of how many times each DOM flag has changed.
+Upon initialization, the count is set to 0.
 - `TRANSCEIVER_DOM_FLAG_SET_TIME`: This table records the timestamp (in local timezone) when each DOM flag was set.
 The timestamp is recorded in the format `Day Mon DD HH:MM:SS YYYY`.
+During initialization, the timestamp is set to `Never` if the flag is not set.
 - `TRANSCEIVER_DOM_FLAG_CLEAR_TIME`: This table records the timestamp (in local timezone) when each DOM flag was cleared.
-The timestamp is recorded in the format `Day Mon DD HH:MM:SS YYYY`
+The timestamp is recorded in the format `Day Mon DD HH:MM:SS YYYY`.
+During initialization, the timestamp is set to `Never` if the flag is set.

 **Example of Table Updates:**